xmlunit/xmlunit.net/README.md

 ## Building

 Currently there are two different build setups for .NET Framework 3.5 and .NET Standard 2.0.
-Bith build from the same sources and run the same tests but use separate solution and project files.
+Both build from the same sources and run the same tests but use separate solution and project files.
 The constraints for NUnit 2.x are ony built as part of the .NET Framework / Mono build.